 Science-driven marketers create hyper-personalized and high-rewarding campaigns

 Such thorough analysis of customer and prospect data enables marketers to personalize their campaigns.
-Purchase history, demographics, online behaviors, and other personalized data are left-brain marketers to create a campaign.
+Purchase history, demographics, online behaviors, and other personalized data help left-brain marketers to create a campaign.

 Marketing as an art